-2 For this purpose, "aggregate investment activity" means the sum of the following: (a) the purchase price of real estate, including land and buildings, acquired by us or an unconsolidated subsidiary during the performance period; (b) the gross sales price of real estate, including land and buildings, sold by us or an unconsolidated subsidiary during the performance period; (c) the present value of scheduled rental payments that will be made, or received, over the term of any ground lease executed by the Company or an unconsolidated subsidiary during the performance period; (d) the principal amount of loans made or committed to be made by the Company to third persons, including to unconsolidated subsidiaries, during the performance period; (f) the budgeted cost of developments and redevelopments commenced by the Company or an unconsolidated subsidiary during the performance period; (f) the budgeted cost of developments and redevelopments commenced by the Company or an unconsolidated subsidiary during the performance period; (f) the subsidiary, or a combination thereof); and (g) without duplication, our equity and debt commitments to joint ventures formed during the performance period activity will be our pro rata share of the purchase or sale price, determined based on our ownership interest in the unconsolidated subsidiary, without regard to priority entitlements to distributable cash.
+3 For this purpose, "aggregate investment activity" means the sum of the following: (a) the purchase price of real estate, including land and buildings, acquired by us or an unconsolidated subsidiary during the performance period; (b) the gross sales price of real estate, including land and buildings, sold by us or an unconsolidated subsidiary during the performance period; (c) the present value of scheduled rental payments that will be made, or received, over the term of any ground lease executed by the Company or an unconsolidated subsidiary during the performance period (using a discount rate equal to the Company's weighted cost of capital at the time of execution of any such ground lease); (d) the principal amount of loans made or committed to be made by the Company to third persons, including to unconsolidated subsidiaries, during the performance period; (e) the amount of equity invested or committed to be invested by us in third persons, including in unconsolidated subsidiaries, during the performance period; (f) the budgeted cost of developments and redevelopments commenced by the Company or an unconsolidated subsidiary during the performance period (regardless of whether such costs will be funded through debt or equity, including equity funded by a third party partner or member in an unconsolidated subsidiary, or a combination thereof); and (g) without duplication, our equity and debt commitments to joint ventures formed during the performance period.
+In the event that we undertake a purchase or sale through an unconsolidated subsidiary, then the amount credited to aggregate investment activity will be our pro rata share of the purchase price or sale price, determined based on our ownership interest in the unconsolidated subsidiary, without regard to priority entitlements to distributable cash.